Healthy Environments Now and For the Future

 Managing biodiversity is an important part of our mine plans and closure plans, and is addressed within SIMS, which includes requirements such as conformance with Level A of the MAC-TSM Biodiversity Conservation Management Protocol and implementation of Biodiversity Management Plans.

-Eldorado does not operate or own sites in any of the following internationally recognized protected areas: International Union for Conservation of Nature (IUCN) Protected Area Categories I-IV, UNESCO World Heritage Sites, UNESCO Man and the Biosphere Reserves, Convention on Wetlands of International Importance (Ramsar Convention).
+Eldorado does not operate or own sites in any of the following internationally recognized protected areas: International Union for Conservation of Nature (IUCN) Protected Area Categories I-III, UNESCO World Heritage Sites, UNESCO Man and the Biosphere Reserves, Convention on Wetlands of International Importance (Ramsar Convention).